mleverance/sc_git_lessons/01-mtl-version-control.md

 > show phd comic slide

 We've all been in this situation before: it seems ridiculous to have multiple nearly-identical versions of the same document.
 Some word processors let us deal with this a little better, such as Microsoft Word's "Track Changes" or Google Docs' version history.

+Ask “Who uses ‘undo’ in their editor?”
+All say “Me”.
+‘Undo’ is the simplest form of version control.

 > show slide 2
 Version control systems start with a base version of the document and